 At times we wish we could have two sets of eyes, but this look takes seeing double to the next level with four sets of eyes that come equipped with individual eyeshadow looks.
 For this mega-creative makeup look, use NYX Cosmetics' Ultimate Eyeshadow Palette ($18), and Mehron Makeup's Paradise Makeup AQ ($13) in white, black, and grey.

 For a simple costume, recreate the iMessage typing bubble.
 Add a blue wig and a white outfit, and you're that horrifying moment when you're waiting for a text message to come through.

 Sweet like a candy jawbreaker, this confetti paint-splattered look is super fun to recreate due to all of the colors you can use.
-Snazaroo's Fantasy Face Paint Kit ($19) is responsible for the perfectly detailed painted dots here.
+Snazaroo's Fantasy Face Paint Kit ($19) would be a great choice for the gorgeous multi-colored splatter.

 This look brings a whole new meaning to face painting.
 With a vibe that looks like something out of a Roy Lichtenstein painting, it's certainly a makeup masterpiece.
 All you need is black and white face paint to blot out most of your face and create the Pop Art lines, plus your preferred products for full glam makeup.
 To get that opaque white, Parsons recommends Mehron Clown White ($9).